metisova/pawsitive_choice/README.md

 ## Known Issues

-# The app utilizes an API that is currently in a free trial period.
+- The app utilizes an API that is currently in a free trial period.
 During this trial, it allows only 50 requests, and the access will expire on July 1, 2023.
 To continue using the app beyond that date, either a paid subscription or a custom database will be required.

+- There may be issues with scanning from a desktop environment depending on the the quality of the device's camera.

 ## Data Source